GaloisInc/VERSE-Toolchain/docs/tech_notes/2025-2-21-CN-telemetry-setup-guide.md

 Copy this code into a file.
 VS Code should add syntax highlighting to the CN annotations - the part inside ‘magic comments’, `/*@ ... @*/`.
-You should also see a button above the `add()` function that says ‘Verify with CN’.
+You should also see a button above the `add()` function that says ‘Verify add with CN’.
 When you click on it, CN runs and verifies that the contract holds.
 Nice\!
 This also has the effect of generating telemetry data.